cwwojin/FORK_backend/docs/pages/map.md

 ---

 ## GET : get locations by area
-- Get all `pin: includes {coordinates, id, name, avg_score} of a facility` that are in a given area
+- Get all `pin: includes {lat, lng, id, name, avg_score} of a facility` that are in a given area
 - 2 corner point coordinates are given

 ### URL